-Filing bankruptcy does not mean you will lose all of your property.
-By utilizing exemptions, a debtor can keep a significant amount of assets safe in bankruptcy.
+An exemption protects property from your creditors.
+By using exemptions, a debtor can keep a significant amount of assets safe in bankruptcy.
 Exemptions play an important role in both Chapter 7 and Chapter 13 Bankruptcy.

 There are both state and federal exemptions and not all state exemptions are alike.
 A debtor should consult with a bankruptcy lawyer when determining whether to use a state or federal exemption.
 The short answer is exempt property is what you can keep when you file.